dltoth/UPnPDevice/README.md

 ![image1](/assets/image1.png)

 ## Creating a Custom Sensor

-As noted above, Sensor and Control display is different at the base url than at the root target.
-We will see how this works by building a simple Sensor class that displays the message "Hello from SimpleSensor".
-Starting with the class definition in [SimpleSensor.h](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SimpleSensor.h), notice the following:
+As noted above, Sensor and Control display will be different at the base url than at the root target.
+Starting with [SimpleSensor.h](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SimpleSensor.h), notice the following:

 **Namespace declaration**